carmaa/inception/README.md

 Planned features
 ----------------

- * Insert and execute memory-only rootkit
+ * More signatures
- * Other winlockpwn techniques
+ * Reliable implants on x64

 Development history